On straightening for Segal spaces: Introduction

 \subsection{Conventions and notation}

 We phrase our results as much as possible in the language of $(\infty, 1)$-categories (with the notable exception of Sections \ref{sec:point set} and \ref{sec:copresheaves}, where we need to recourse to point-set models).
 This is mostly a matter of terminology: effectively, we only start from the $(\infty, 1)$-category $\sS$ of spaces instead of the Kan--Quillen model structure on simplicial sets to avoid having to impose fibrancy conditions at every step.
+In particular, we avoid any $\infty$-categorical machinery that (tacitly) relies on the straightening results of Lurie.

 Throughout the text, we will omit all prefixes ``$\infty$-''.
 For instance, we abbreviate $(\infty, 1)$-categories simply to categories and $(\infty, d)$-categories to $d$-categories, referring to ordinary categories instead as \emph{$(1, 1)$-categories}.
 We write $\core_k\cat{C}$ for the \emph{$k$-core} of a higher category, i.e.\ the $k$-category obtained by removing non-invertible morphisms in dimensions $>k$.